bstefanescu/qutejs/web/doc/docs/components.md

 <my-component message='Hello World!' />
 ```

-To unmount a root component you sgould soimply call the `unmount` method:
+To unmount a root component you should call the `unmount` method:

 ```javascript
 myComp.unmount();
 ```

-This will disconnect the root component (and all its descendants components) from the DOM and then it remove the root component element from the DOM.
+This will disconnect the root component (and all its descendants components) from the DOM and then it removes the root component element from the DOM.

 ## Inter-Component Communication

-There are three ways components can communicate with each others:
+There are three ways components can communicate with each other:

 1. **Parent to Children Communication**